hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 <br />

-We then create two modules inside this package called `game` and `draw`:
+We then create two modules inside this package called `draw` and `game`:

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=write_package/pkg/draw.py) -->
 <!-- The below code snippet is automatically added from write_package/pkg/draw.py -->